 basic chicken stew recipe

-Chemotherapy can wreak havoc on the appetite.
+Chemotherapy can wreak havoc on the appetite as a side effect.
 The best recipes for me are the ones that are versatile with ingredient changes that match what my stomach can tolerate at the moment.
 This is a comfort food meal that I find easy on the tummy on those queasy days.

-This basic and easy chicken stew can be customized.
+This basic and gentle chicken stew can be customized.
 The onions and garlic can be removed from the pan once cooked or removed from the recipe altogether.
 We can add the herbs or just stay plain with salt and a dash of pepper.
 Don’t want mushrooms today?
 Not a problem.
 We can omit them altogether.
-There are days when I can just consume the broth and that's ok too!
-It’s all up to you and what foods you can tolerate now.
+There are days when I can just consume the broth, and that's ok too!
+It’s all up to you and what foods you can tolerate now after taste changes from treatment.

 Makes 6 servings (two cups per serving)